cmlibs-python/cmlibs.widgets/docs/materialeditorwidget.rst

 When you click the Select Colour button, a colour dialog will pop up, and you can select a colour in several ways.
 The background of these four buttons indicates the colour you choose.

-Below the colour editors is the surface editor.
-This panel allows you to set the alpha, shininess, and texture properties of the surface of the material being edited.
+Below the colour editors are further attributes controlling the rendering:

-The alpha value sets the transparency of the material.
-The shininess sets the "tightness" or size of the specular highlights of a material; generally the higher the shininess, the smaller and harder-edged the highlights.
+* *Alpha* sets the opacity, from 0.0 (transparent) to 1.0 (opaque) with corresponding variable translucency in between.
+Use of alpha \< 1.0 may require use of Sceneviewer Transparency modes ``slow`` or ``order independent`` for best results.
-Higher shininess makes a material look glossier.
+* *Shininess* sets the "tightness" or size of the specular highlights of a material, a value from 0.0 to 1.0.
+Generally, the higher the shininess, the smaller and harder-edged are the highlights.
+Use requires a non-black specular colour.
-The surface editor also allows you to assign a texture to the material surface - this option is unavailable for now.
+* *Texture* specifies up to 4 image fields from a region to be attached to the material for texture mapping and other special effects.
+Note at this time facilities for loading images and shaders which use these have not been exposed.

 Preview panel
 -------------